 About Pittsburgh Earth Day

 After being recognized in FORBES Magazine as a “triumphant success” in green design and technology, the City of Pittsburgh is finding ways to celebrate the city’s innovations in sustainability.
-Acrobatique Creative, working with the City of Pittsburgh and key partners, has developed an initiative open to all in the region who want to celebrate a resilient city and a more sustainable Pittsburgh.
+The Green Voice, working with the City of Pittsburgh and key partners, has developed an initiative open to all in the region who want to celebrate a resilient city and a more sustainable Pittsburgh.

 “In the forefront of green inventiveness and leadership, Pittsburgh is an astounding display of innovation, design and the arts – this city’s transformation is a resounding success.” – Forbes Magazine

 Pittsburgh Earth Day is a citywide celebration of advancements made in sustainability, technology, and innovation where people live, work, and play.
-The annual kickoff will begin on April 20th, 2017 with exciting activities held at the Fairmont Pittsburgh, David L. Lawrence Convention Center, Market Square, and much more.
-Stay tuned for exciting updates!
+We live our motto, Earth Day, Every Day®!

 Back in the early 1980s, when Pittsburgh lost 120,000 jobs from the steel industry in a very short period of time, the region faced a crisis.
 Businesses, civic leaders, and residents had no choice but to go through an intense period of hardship and self-reflection.

-This dark period had a silver lining; It brought people together and spurred creative thinking and resiliency.
+This dark period had a silver lining; it brought people together and spurred creative thinking and resiliency.
 Pittsburghers rolled up their sleeves and set out on a new course.
-Over the last three decades, the region’s economic transformation and growth has been nothing short of jaw dropping.
+Over the last three decades, the region’s economic transformation and growth have been nothing short of jaw-dropping.
 And the change has been recognized internationally.

 Recognition continues from the nation’s most respected media and institutions.
 Researchers from Harvard, writers from Forbes, editors from The Atlantic, and others praise Pittsburgh as a top city in America to live, work, and play.
 What was once described by James Parton as “Hell with the lid off!” is now described as “most livable,” “most resilient,” and “positioned well to deal with today’s environmental challenges.”

-For those who live here, the signs of a healthy economy and improving environment are all around.
-Greater Pittsburgh:
+For those who live here, the signs of a healthy economy and improving the environment are all around.
+The Transformation and Movement of our City from a Steel to Sustainable Greener and Greater Pittsburgh:

-- Ranks 8th in the nation in number of LEED-certified buildings.
+- Ranks as a leader in the nation in the number of LEED-certified buildings.

-- Revitalizes riverfronts with a growing number of walkable and bikable spaces.
+- Revitalizes riverfronts with a growing number of walkable and bikeable spaces.

 - Moves to more complete streets with continuous bike-pedestrian connections.

-- Boasts a 408% increase in bike commuting since 2000, the largest jump of any city in the nation.
+- Boasts a major increase in bike commuting since 2000, the largest jump of any city in the nation.

 - Relies on over 50 organizations performing climate actions.